US Market Snapshot

 Dow Jones Industrials Price-to-Sales

-The Price-to-Sales ratio for the Dow Jones Industrial Average eased to 4.15 from 4.20 two weeks ago.
-We use a 20% trimmed mean of the Price-to-Sales ratio across the 30 Dow stocks to remove the most extreme readings that would otherwise distort the ratio.
-Dow Jones Industrials Price-to-Sales Ratio
+The Price-to-Sales ratio for the Dow Jones Industrial Average climbed to 4.21 from 4.16 last week.
+This indicates that stock valuations are stretched not only by wider profit margins but also by higher sales multiples that could only be justified by unusually strong revenue growth over the next decade.
+Dow Jones Industrials Price-to-Sales Ratio We use a 20% trimmed mean of the Price-to-Sales ratio across the 30 stocks in the Dow to remove the most extreme readings that would otherwise distort the ratio.

 Shiller CAPE